apache/maven-checkstyle-plugin/.github/pull_request_template.md

 Following this checklist to help us incorporate your contribution quickly and easily:

- - [ ] Make sure there is a [JIRA issue](https://issues.apache.org/jira/browse/MCHECKSTYLE) filed
+ - [ ] Make sure there is a [Github issue](https://github.com/apache/maven-checkstyle-plugin/issues) filed
        for the change (usually before you start working on it).
-Trivial changes like typos do not require a JIRA issue.
+Trivial changes like typos do not require an issue.
 Your pull request should address just this issue, without pulling in other changes.
  - [ ] Each commit in the pull request should have a meaningful subject line and body.
  - [ ] Format the pull request title like `[MCHECKSTYLE-XXX] - Fixes bug in ApproximateQuantiles`,